RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 ## 3 Example

-Here are two example configure files for one LiDAR and three LiDAR configure files.
+Here are two examples.
+The first configure file is for single LiDAR case and second is used for the case where there are 3 LiDARs.
 Please adjust the specific parameters according to your own case.

-- Online connect one LiDAR & Send point cloud to ROS
+- Online connection to single LiDAR & Send point cloud to ROS

 ```yaml
 common: